 Said TDA editors Ruoxi Chen and Lindsey Hall:

-Over the last few years, we have been so excited to see the brilliant science fiction and fantasy being brought to English readers for the first time, and have had the pleasure of working with incredible talents like Ken Liu, Baoshu, and Chen Qiufan.
+Over the last few years, we have been so excited to see the thrilling science fiction and fantasy being brought to English readers for the first time, and have had the pleasure of working with incredible talents like Ken Liu, Baoshu, and Chen Qiufan.
 With this collection, we’re thrilled to bring even more voices into the conversation.
 This all-female and nonbinary anthology—one of the first of its kind in Chinese SFF—spans time, space, worlds, and imagination.
 It will give English-language readers a window into the astonishing work being done in the Chinese science fiction and fantasy community.
-Working with Regina, Emily, and Yu Chen in assembling this incredible list of contributors and putting together this project has been a privilege.
+Working with Regina, Emily, and Yu Chen in assembling this incredible team of contributors and helping this very special project become a reality has been a privilege.

 Zhang Yiwen, CEO of Storycom, is the presenter and producer of science fiction films like The End of the Lonely Island, Deep In and Shock; co-producer of the film My Best Summer; vice editor-in-chief of The Film Production Handbook of The Wandering Earth.
 She has been devoted to science fiction story development and dramatic presentation production as well as building the platform of publishing Chinese literature both domestically and internationally.

-Emily Xueni Jin is a science fiction and fantasy translator.
+Emily Xueni Jin, Co-Producer, is a science fiction and fantasy writer and translator.
 She graduated from Wellesley College in 2017, and she is currently pursuing a PhD in East Asian Languages and Literature at Yale University.
 Her research focuses on cognitive literary studies, technology and Chinese science fiction.
 She has worked with various prominent Chinese SFF writers to translate their works into English as well as translating several books into Chinese, including The Search for Philip K. Dick (biography by Anne R. Dick).